-We’re fast-tracking the delivery of 40 kilometres of kerbside protected bike lanes across the city in partnership with the Victorian Government.
+We’re fast-tracking the delivery of 40 kilometres of kerbside protected bike lanes and pedestrian improvements across the city.

-The new bike lanes will connect into Melbourne’s existing bike lane network and provide a safe, efficient, sustainable transport alternative that will support physical distancing during the COVID-19 pandemic and get the city moving again as restrictions are eased.
+The new bike lanes will connect into Melbourne’s existing bike lane network and provide a safe, efficient, sustainable transport alternative that will support physical distancing and get the city moving again as COVID-19 restrictions are eased.